Biphasic Sleep Calculator

 90-Minute Sleep Cycles

-Circadian Afternoon Dip
+Circadian Rhythm & The Afternoon Dip

 Real-World Examples